RockRobotic/rock-doc/docs/Calibration/Take-flight.md

 At the end of your mission, fly directly forward back to the landing zone at a speed greater than **5 m/s**.
 Once you get overhead, do not exceed 2 m/s in horizontal speed while you turn the drone and bring it in for a landing.

-Once landed don't move the system for 15 seconds.
+Once landed don't move the system for 30 seconds.
 This will capture a final static alignment dataset.
-Then you can connect via the web interface and stop collecting data.
+Then you can connect via the web interface and stop collecting data and shutdown the LiDAR.

 **You are Done!**

+You can now remove the usb stick and proceed to [pre-process the data](../pre-processing/introduction.md)